In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 How to Clean Sage Oracle Coffee Machine?

-Your Sage Coffee Machine features a proper small light that tells you when it needs to be cleaned.
+Your Sage Coffee Machine features a small, built-in light that indicates when it needs cleaning.

 To prevent any ambiguity, this light is clearly labelled "Clean Me."
-Even if the light is not turned on, frequent cleaning will help keep the machine and the quality of your coffee up to par.
+Even if the light is off, regular cleaning will help keep the machine and your coffee quality up to par.

 Back-Flush Cleaning